Ukraine: Advisor, Policy and Advocacy

 - In coordination with the Country Director, liaise with the IHL Implementation Committee or alternative/auxiliary bodies to ensure coordination with government institutions and (I)NGOs engaged in protection of civilians at the government-led level.

-- Represent CIVIC with international, non-governmental organizations, and government stakeholders, promote effective collaborations and partnerships on delegated areas of responsibility.
+- Support the Country Director in representing CIVIC with international, non-governmental organizations, and government stakeholders, promote effective collaborations and partnerships on delegated areas of responsibility.

 - Set workplans and manage the workflow of the Communications Officer, provide support for production of high level communication and advocacy materials contributing to the achievement of intended impact.